12 Management Tips for First-Time Managers

 Updated on

 Starting as an engineering manager is as daunting as it is exciting.
 First-time managers must juggle many tasks, including leading a team, allocating resources, meeting organizational objectives, keeping up with new technologies, and maintaining a work-life balance.
-While challenging, various opportunities arise, such as improving management skills, expanding their network, and growing professionally.
+While challenging, various opportunities arise, such as improving management and tech leadership skills, expanding their network, and growing professionally.

 Engineering managers must develop numerous skills extending past technical expertise to manage a development team successfully.
 Their new role is to foster positive work cultures that employees find enjoyable and motivating.
 First-time managers must communicate effectively with both the teams they manage and the personnel who manage them—ideally without micromanaging.
 Engineering managers must also constantly adapt and network without overworking themselves to burnout.